seojuice

 What Conversational Commerce Actually Is

-Conversational commerce means every step of the buyer journey -- discovery, comparison, payment, tracking, returns -- happens inside a single chat interface.
+Conversational commerce means every step of the buyer journey, discovery, comparison, payment, tracking, and returns, happens inside a single chat interface.
 Instead of browsing categories and filling checkout forms, shoppers ask, confirm, pay.

 The Timeline That Matters